|

 27, 1871)tele(d)27jul71

-Saw mill and cotton gin of Henry Mordecai burn.
-Located about two miles north of Raleigh, both structures are completely destroyed.
-Approximately 15 bales of cotton are also burned.
-Total loss is about $5,000.
-(September
+Saw mill and cotton gin of Henry Mordecai burned.
+Located about two miles north of Raleigh, both structures

 29, 1871)sent(d)30sep71